commercelayer/examples/search/README.md

 ---

-This category includes the following projects:
+This category includes the following project(s):

-- Your project?
-Learn how to [add a new example](https://github.com/commercelayer/examples/#adding-a-new-example) and become a contributor 😉.
+- TBA